-Our next programme takes place on-line starting in February 2023 with Queen Mary University London and is held one evening per week.
+Our next programme takes place on-line starting on May 24 with University of Bradford and is held one evening per week.
 Those who successfully complete the course will be put forward for internships with Capita Plc.

 Typically we take 10-12 ex-offenders (called entrepreneurs) who work with student and business mentors to formulate their business idea into a business plan and at the end of the course they present to a group of investors who give feedback and help in establishing the business.
 At the end of the university programme, there is a graduation ceremony which is significant for many people who have never graduated from high school.

 We work with referring charity/third sector partner organisations to attract our participants.
 We work with a clearly defined syllabus which has a combination of classroom study and industry support.

 We are working with the New Futures Network which is a specialist part of the prison service that brokers partnerships with between returning citizens and employers.
 As part of this effort, we are working with them on their Virtual Campus which is the technology platform for providing courses to people in prison.

 The programme has been running for three years at King’s College University and Queen Mary University London.
 Due to Covid-19, this course was successfully run on-line at Queen Mary University London.
 Our next course starts in May 2023 on-line, one evening a week for six weeks.
 To apply please contact firstname.lastname@example.org;